brandinho/brandinho.github.io/_posts/2018-11-06-perceptron.md

 $$\pi = \mu_{\theta}(s) + \sigma_{\theta}(s) \times \varepsilon$$

-Python code to take the random variable outside of the computation graph is shown below:
+Python code to take the random variable outside of the computation graph is shown below (I'm only showing the relevant portion of the computation graph):

 ```python
   import tensorflow as tf